What is Pranayama?

 There are five major types of ‘prana vayus’.
-These are the types of vital energies flowing through the body in certain specific ways, directing the bodily functions and keeping the body and soul tightly bound together.
+These are the types of vital energies flowing through the body.
+Meanwhile it keeps the body and soul tightly bound together.

-Prana is the first vayu, located in the thoracic region and responsible for pranic absorption.
+Prana is the first vayu.
+It is located in the thoracic region and responsible for pranic absorption.